LU-CSML/LU-CSML/README.md

 [optional] an optional argument

-In this flavour of markdown the following need a backslash (escape) character \:
+In this flavour of markdown (kramdown) the following need a backslash (escape) character \:

     : < > #